Early April may not seem like the best time to go inshore fishing, but as you will learn, it can be a fun time.

 - 50+ small non-keepers and junk fish

 Not bad for a very early spring, cool, rainy fishing day.
-Kudos to Capt Robert for making it a great trip.
+Kudos to Captain Robert for making it a great trip.

-As has been tradition when we do these trips we all stopped by the Sawmill restaurant on the way out of Wilmington.
+As has been tradition when we do these trips, we all stopped by the Sawmill Restaurant on the way out of Wilmington.
 Another great place to visit.
-Country food done right.
+This place has country food done right.

 All in all, the day was a good fishing day.
 But then, even bad fishing days are always good fishing days for me.